B4cktr4ckers/maltego-user-guide/README.md

 > For Linux users, I encourage you to search directly on the internet for "how to install maltego" accompanied by your distribution

 ### Step 2: Create an Account
-1. Launch Maltego and sign up for a free license (community edition).
+1. Launch Maltego and sign up for a free license (community edition, the only one you can use at least u wana pay 8k).
-2. Log in to the Maltego client.
+2. Log in to the Maltego client (just follow the instructions).
 3. You are ready to go !

 ---